cyamauch/NoctSalamanderGrandPiano/src/README.txt

   (higher than F#4)
 * High-frequency vibration noises in several notes around F#5 are removed by narrow-band filters.
-* High-frequency components (around 6000Hz) in mid-range notes are adjusted individually to improve continuity.
+* High-frequency components (around 3000Hz and 6000Hz) in mid-range notes are adjusted individually to improve continuity.
 * "F#1" and "C3" are generated from "A1" and "A2" respectively.
 * Code for restoring "C6" is added to mk_special.sh.